immutant/immutant.org/news/2012-06-26-transactions.md

 ## Conclusion

 XA is not for every application.
-It's mostly used when you have multiple JDBC backends or you need to synchronize your JDBC and JMS (HornetQ messaging) calls.
+It's useful when you have multiple JDBC backends or you need to synchronize your JDBC and JMS (HornetQ messaging) calls.
 Transactional data-grids (Infinispan caching) are also often handy, so we feel good about making all of these resources automatically transactional in Immutant, not to mention providing clean Clojure interfaces for them.

+Distributed transactions are available now in our [latest incremental builds][incrementals] and will of course be included in our upcoming 0.2.0 release of Immutant expected in the next week or so.
+As always, feel free to
-Look for a new 0.2.0 release of Immutant in the coming weeks, and feel free to [find us in the normal channels][community] if you have any questions.
+[find us in the normal channels][community] if you have any questions.